 The upshot is unless you were WWE (a tried and tested brand) the major networks were very unwilling to give smaller promotions a slot on their stations, believing they would not appeal to a mass audience.
 Of course, unless you give a promotion a chance, how can you tell if they could reach such an audience?
 Promotion is crucial, and TV is the primary shop window for any company.
 Even now, with AEW, I believe they are very fortunate to have the TNT deal, whose interest was possibly more piqued by the Khan’s business skills and finances than the combined talents of The Elite.
 This is not to take away from the talent at all or to dismiss what they achieved originally at All In.
 But realistically, in the world of the major TV networks, money talks.
 Which is something a lot of smaller promotions do not have a lot of.

 Billy Corgan, head honcho of the NWA, has talked multiple times of the fact he has a 20-year business plan, which suggests that he is in no rush to reach the top of the mountain, preferring a slow, sustainable growth instead.
-Which seems more realistic when you consider how the NWA has been seen as a little bit of a joke since Shane Douglas rejected its heavyweight title all the way back in 2019 (Meanwhile, 25 years later…)
+This seems more realistic when you consider how the NWA has been seen as a little bit of a joke since Shane Douglas rejected its heavyweight title back in 2019 (Meanwhile, 25 years later…)

-So far the NWA has dipped its toe back into the waters with a 70th Anniversary PPV, a pop-up show and the return of the Crockett Cup.
+So far the NWA has dipped its toe back into the waters with a 70th Anniversary PPV, a pop-up show, and the return of the Crockett Cup.
 Yet it has been the introduction back in October of their ‘TV show,’ Powerrr, that has brought a lot more serious attention and indeed new fans to the group.
-There a lot of fans on social media and on forums that have gone so far as to say Powerrr is the highlight of their wrestling week.
-Clearly, the old school vibe and emphasis on ‘real men’ grappling not flying has struck a chord with a section of the audience that is not being catered for elsewhere.
+There are a lot of fans on social media and on forums that have gone so far as to say Powerrr is the highlight of their wrestling week.
+The old-school vibe and emphasis on ‘real men’ grappling not flying have struck a chord with a section of the audience that is not being catered for elsewhere.

-In fact, MLW does have their Fusion show on TV, airing every Saturday night on Bein Sports in the 9 pm slot.
+MLW does have their Fusion show on TV, airing every Saturday night on Bein Sports in the 9 pm slot.
 So why air the show on YouTube at all?
 And for free?
 Well, it acknowledges that not everybody watches TV in the traditional way anymore.
-A lot of people watch via their laptops, tablets and phones nowadays, using catch up services or streaming services such as Netflix.
+A lot of people watch via their laptops, tablets, and phones nowadays, using catch-up services or streaming services such as Netflix.
 By putting MLW Fusion on YouTube, they will also theoretically catch all of the fans who don’t watch traditional TV or have access to Bein Sports.